Potholes frustrating Cumbria's drivers and cyclists | ITV News

 "Driving along the road between Armathwaite and Cumwhintonand there was just a huge bang it was like something had hit the car," she said.

-More than 3bn vehicles travel on Cumbria's road each year and the county council say they are trying to help but add that they have a "maintenance backlog over the few five years ", which in turn has left them having to "prioritise funding for main priority roads"
+More than three billion vehicles travel on Cumbria's road each year, and the county council say they are trying to help but add that they have a "maintenance backlog over the few five years", which in turn has left them having to "prioritise funding for main priority roads".

-Cars also share the roads with cyclists like Robin McGregor who commutes to and from his job and around Carlisle, he is hoping more can be done to help fix the problem.
+Cars also share the roads with cyclists like Robin McGregor, who commutes to and from his job and around Carlisle.
+He's hoping more can be done to help fix the problem.

-He said: "You always sort of notice, see potholes on a push bike, maybe a little more than a car depending on the size of them I suppose, but they can be a little dangerous, especially if you are concentrating on traffic, instead of looking straight down and if you get a bit of a bump it can throw you sideways."
+He said: "You always see potholes on a push bike maybe a little more than a car depending on the size of them I suppose, but they can be a little dangerous, especially if you are concentrating on traffic.
+If you get a bit of a bump it can throw you sideways."

-Cumrbia Council Council added that the "current funding formula used by government favours urban networks particularly where there are large centres of population"
+Cumbria Council Council added that the "current funding formula used by government favours urban networks particularly where there are large centres of population".